stacks-network/docs/_includes/create_id.md

 5. Click **Secret Recovery Key** to record your key.

-    The system warns you to ave your key:
+    The system warns you to save your key:

     ![]({{ site.baseurl }}/browser/images/secret-key-recovery.png)